Transverse Surgery on Knots in Contact 3-Manifolds: Fillability and Universal Tightness

-By the proof of Theorem~\ref{thm:link surgery} (which does not require that the surgery coefficients be integers), the contact manifold resulting from inadmissible transverse $r$ surgery on each of $K_1$ and $K_2$ is the same as that resulting from inadmissible transverse $(r-n)$-surgery on $K_1$ and inadmissible transverse $(r+n)$-surgery on $K_2$, for any integer $n$.
+By the proof of Theorem~\ref{thm:link surgery}, the contact manifold resulting from inadmissible transverse $r$-surgery on each of $K_1$ and $K_2$ is the same as that resulting from inadmissible transverse $(r-n)$-surgery on $K_1$ and inadmissible transverse $(r+n)$-surgery on $K_2$, for any integer $n$.
 In particular, if $n > r$, then we can explicitly find an overtwisted disc in a neighbourhood of the dual knot to $K_1$ in the surgered manifold, and thus the result is overtwisted.

-Since this contact manifold is induced by a double cover of the contact manifold obtained by inadmissible transverse $r$-surgery on $K$, we conclude that the latter contact manifold is virtually overtwisted.
+Since this contact manifold is a double cover of the contact manifold obtained by inadmissible transverse $r$-surgery on $K$, we conclude that the latter contact manifold is virtually overtwisted. \end{proof}